 One Sunday, I parted ways with my daughter and packed my market bags into the car and sat staring off into the distance.
 I realized I was parked on the street where my mother had lived.
 The purple house with the white gate was only a few feet away.
 I thought of all the afternoons I stopped in after work, and all the Saturdays I dragged myself there and knocked on the door, never announcing that I was coming, hoping to see the scene as it was, hoping to interrupt, or distract, to catch a glimpse of the routines and rituals.
 Weeping at the sight of her.
 Weeping at the thought of her.
 Wishing I could free her.
 Cut her loose.
 Forever.

 I remember the sighs of the harried caregivers who took Ava’s place when she went back to her country.
 The large male workers from the Ukraine, the women like, Mean Lucy, with their thick hair and taut faces, struggling to say the right thing in a new language.
 I thought of the smells of the baking chicken and the oniony soup wafting from the kitchen, the scent of the antiseptic soap, and the remnant cigarette butts hidden behind a tire in the driveway.
-I thought, of the days stolen from my mother and from me in that Atwater house, the mornings when the sun blazed through the June gloom, and the day started out hopeful and new.
+I thought, of the Sundays stolen from my mother and from me in that Atwater house, the mornings when the sun blazed through the June gloom, and the day started out hopeful and new.
 The days I didn’t go to the beach, or go on a hike, or meet a friend.

 I flashed on images of my mother in her late stage — her gaunt face, her brittle legs folded like chicken wings, her eyes searching for heaven — and held my breath.
-I sifted through the contents of the house: the hieroglyphs, the rubble left by a community of sorrow.
+I sifted through the contents of the house: the rubble left behind by a community of sorrow.
 Then I thought of why or how or if only — and had no answers.
 I just knew that we were released.
 I didn’t have to knock on the door of the purple house.
-And instead of shame, I was overcome with gratitude and relief.
+And, instead of shame, I was overcome with gratitude and relief.

 It was the relief found in impermanence.